alkathirikhalid/forceupgrade/README.md

     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_main);
 	// Pass the Context and the Listener
         ForceUpgrade forceUpgrade = new ForceUpgrade(this, this);
         forceUpgrade.execute();
     }

     @Override
     public void onTaskCompletion(Result result) {
-				// Manipulate result as required when received. result.isNewVersion();
+		// Manipulate result as required when received result.isNewVersion();
                 result.getCurrentVersion();
                 result.getPlayStoreVersion();
-				// Check if an exception occured resulting to 0 or there is no new version, prior redirect. if (result.isNewVersion()) {
+		// Check if an exception occured resulting to 0 or there is no new version, prior redirect if (result.isNewVersion()) {
                    result.goToPlayStore();
                   }